-- fall and spring semesters begin with the eleventh week and end two weeks before the start of final examinations; - summer I and II sessions begin with the eleventh week and end two weeks before the start of final examinations; - summer night sessions begin the 4th day of class and end after the 7th day of class; - science courses begin the 8th day of class and end after the 15th day of class; - AquinasAbroad semesters begin the eighth week and end two weeks prior to the end of the semester.
-No student may withdraw from any course during the final two weeks of the semester. - · accelerated courses: - 4-week course: must withdraw before the start of the 3rd class; - 5-week course: must withdraw before the start of the 4th class; - 6-week course: must withdraw before the start of the 5th class; - 7-week course: must withdraw before the start of the 6th class; - 8-week course: must withdraw before the start of the 7th class.
+- fall and spring semesters begin with the eleventh week and end two weeks before the start of final examinations; - summer I and II sessions begin with the 8th calendar day and end after the 15th calendar day; - summer night sessions begin the 4th day of class and end after the 7th day of class; - science courses begin the 8th day of class and end after the 15th day of class; - accelerated courses: - 4-week course: must withdraw before the start of the 3rd class; - 5-week course: must withdraw before the start of the 4th class; - 6-week course: must withdraw before the start of the 5th class; - 7-week course: must withdraw before the start of the 6th class; - 8-week course: must withdraw before the start of the 7th class.

 Once withdrawn, a "WP" (withdraw passing) or "WF" (withdraw failing) is indicated on the transcript.
 "WP" does not compute in the GPA.
-"WF" does compute in the GPA as an "F." (See pages 11-12 of this Catalog for the refund policy.)
+"WF" does compute in the GPA as an "F."